ancaantochi/azure-iot-gateway-sdk/bindings/java/devdoc/java_out_of_process_hld.md

 ![](java_oop_messages_sequence.png)

-The `attach` method from GatewayModuleProxy shall be called to be able to start receiving messages from the Gateway.
+The `attach` method from RemoteModuleProxy shall be called to be able to start receiving messages from the Gateway.
 This method creates a thread that listens for incoming messages from the Gateway.
 `attach` is a non-blocking call, the thread that it starts shall continuously check for one message on each of the command and message channels.
 If multiple messages are queued on a channel, only the first message of each channel will be retrieved at every check.

 The communication between the out of process module and the Gateway is done using *nanomsg* which is a socket library written in C and is going to be called from Java using JNI.
-The `GatewayModuleProxy` abstracts the communication over *nanomsg* and the module receives the messages from the Gateway as an in-process module via `receive` method.
+The `RemoteModuleProxy` abstracts the communication over *nanomsg* and the module receives the messages from the Gateway as an in-process module via `receive` method.

 The first message that the module should receive from the Gateway is `CREATE`.
 When `CREATE` message is received `create` method from `IGatewayModule` implementation gets called.